Microsoft CEO Satya Nadella to employees on coronavirus crisis: ‘We need the world to do well’

 And on the global community: “It’s not about just doing corporate responsibility stuff.
 It’s also having a core business model and a core identity as your business self that helps the world do better at a time of need.
 That’s what makes me sleep well at night.
 If one can sleep well nowadays.”

-That’s not always easy, given the anxieties surrounding his son, who suffered from in-utero asphyxiation and weighed only three pounds at birth when delivered by cesarean section.
+That’s not always easy, given the anxieties surrounding his son, who suffered from in-utero asphyxiation and weighed 3 pounds at birth.
 Or, the phone calls to his in-laws in his native India to check on their status.

 “It’s not that we are immune to broad economic growth being hampered,” he said.
 “We do need the world to do well for us to do well.”